 As a member of the military, you have a number of resources available to you to help pay for your education.
 Federal Tuition Assistance, as well as the Top-Up benefit, are two such resources you may want to know more about.
 Click here for more information.

-The University of Phoenix Veterans Affairs Office has the responsibility to protect the rights of its students and to promptly investigate and resolve any formal grievances.
-To initiate the grievance process, please contact Resolution Services at (602) 557-5566 or email directly to FormalGrievanceODM@Phoenix.edu.
+Resolution Services oversees the student complaint process and will promptly and objectively resolve any complaints related to your student experience.
+To initiate the complaint process, please contact Resolution Services at (602) 557-5566 or email them directly at ResolutionServices@phoenix.edu.

 The Department of Veterans Affairs has two regional processing offices that handle GI Bill claims.